 Four Companies Getting Coal This Christmas

-December 24, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+December 24, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 This year, an historic number of companies stood up in support of LGBT equality.
 However, there are still plenty lagging behind.